-The quiet seaside village of Candidasa boasts a rich heritage close to many of Bali's most important historical landmarks, ancient kingdoms and palaces, making it an excellent base to explore the region.
-This beautiful, undeveloped area is set in the Island’s eastern regency of Karangasem, well away from the excesses of mainstream tourism, with Mt Agung, Bali’s most sacred and mystical volcano, providing a dramatic backdrop to the scene.
+Boasting rich heritage value, the quiet seaside village of Candidasa lies close to many of Bali's most important historical landmarks and ancient palaces.
+This beautiful and under-developed area is set in the island’s eastern regency of Karangasem, far away from the crowds, with Mt.
+Agung, Bali’s most sacred and mystical volcano providing a dramatic backdrop to the scene.

-There is a charming collection of restaurants and simple souvenir shops in Candidasa, as well as a few basic mini-marts.
-Close by is the 700-year-old walled village of Tenganan, where the residents practise a time-honoured lifestyle based around ritual and ceremony.
+Things to do in Candidasa include visits to charming restaurants and souvenir shops where you can pick up a trinket or two.
+You will also find a few basic mini-marts here to stock up on essentials.
+The 700-year-old walled village of Tenganan is nearby, where the residents practise a time-honoured lifestyle based around ritual and ceremony.
 The fortress-like village has become a living museum, and many of the houses also function as shops and workshops where expert craftsmen and women perform their centuries’ old skills.

 The beach at Candidasa is sandy and golden, albeit narrow due to erosion.
-There is however, a beautiful beach known as Pasir Putih five kilometres to the east and snorkelling and diving off Candidasa is good with some excellent sites close to the shore and accessible by local boat.
-Within a few kilometres are two of Bali’s most prestigious resorts, Alila Manggis and the world famous Amankila.
+There is a beautiful beach known as Pasir Putih five kilometres to the east and snorkelling and diving off Candidasa is good with some excellent sites close to the shore, accessible by local boats.
 Padang Bai Harbour, the stepping off point for Lombok, is a further nine kilometres around the bay, and here you will find the Blue Lagoon, another superb snorkelling and dive site.